Terms and Conditions

 Persons who are not party to this agreement shall have no rights under the Contracts (Rights of Third Parties) Act 1999 to enforce any term of this agreement.
 This clause does not affect any right or remedy of any person which exists or is available otherwise than pursuant to that Act.

 The Provision of Services Regulations 2009

-We are registered to carry on audit work in the UK and Ireland by the Institute of Chartered Accountants in England and Wales.
+We are registered to carry on audit work in the UK by the Institute of Chartered Accountants in England and Wales.
 Details of our audit registration can be viewed at www.auditregister.org.uk under reference number C002886418.

 JWPCreers LLP has professional indemnity insurance in excess of the minimum levels prescribed by the Institute of Chartered Accountants in England and Wales.
 Full details of this insurance will be supplied on request addressed to a partner of the firm, Mr Nigel Clemit or Mr Russell Smith.